4.3. Preserved blocks¶

 Default preserved block¶

-One can add a general preserved block, that will be applied by default (i.e. if no other preserved block holds).
+One can add a general preserved block, that will be applied by default (i.e. if there is no other preserved block that applies to a function).
 The syntax is simple:

 invariant someInvariant()